-Prior to this offering, our executive officers, directors, holders of 5% or more of our capital stock and their respective affiliates beneficially owned approximately 82.5% of our outstanding voting stock and, upon the closing of this offering, that same group will beneficially own approximately 59.8% of our outstanding voting stock (based on the number of shares of common stock outstanding as of November 21, 2020, assuming no exercise of the underwriters' option to purchase additional shares, no exercise of outstanding options and no purchases of shares in this offering by any of this group), in each case assuming the conversion of all outstanding shares of our convertible preferred stock into shares of our common stock immediately prior to the closing of this offering.
+As of December 31, 2020, our executive officers, directors, holders of 5% or more of our capital stock and their respective affiliates beneficially owned approximately 64% of our outstanding voting stock.
 These stockholders, acting together, may be able to impact matters requiring stockholder approval.
 For example, they may be able to impact elections of directors, amendments of our organizational documents or approval of any merger, sale of assets or other major corporate transaction.
-This may prevent or discourage unsolicited acquisition proposals or offers for our common stock that investors may feel are in their best interest as one of our stockholders.
+This may prevent or discourage unsolicited acquisition proposals or offers for our common stock that investors may feel are in their best interests as one of our stockholders.
 The interests of this group of stockholders may not always coincide with each investor's interests or the interests of other stockholders and they may act in a manner that advances their best interests and not necessarily those of other stockholders, including seeking a premium value for their common stock, and might affect the prevailing market price for our common stock.